-- (1) At time of bid, ALL prime contractors must submit DBE Commitments on projects with DBE goals, The submittal of the DBE Commitments includes the DT1506 (Commitment to Subcontract to DBE), which can be attached as a PDF or entered digitally into the bid submittal and Attachments A OR quotes from all DBEs included on the Commitment.
-The prime contractor must submit a signed Attachment A via eSubmit (preferred) or the DBE Alert email box within 24-hours of the bid closing for all quotes submitted at the time of bid.
-If the assigned DBE contract goal is not met, Form DT1202 (Documentation of Good Faith Effort) and all supplemental DT1202 documentation is due within 24-hours of bid closing.
-Any change to DBE Commitments thereafter must follow modification of DBE subcontracting commitment (Section 9). - (2) The Department requires this list of DBE subcontractors from all bidders at time of bid to ensure the lowest possible cost to taxpayers and fairness to other bidders and subcontractors.
-Bid shopping is prohibited. - (3) The contractor must utilize the specific DBE firms listed in the approved DBE Commitment to perform the work and/or supply the materials for which the DBE firm is listed unless the contractor obtains written consent in advance from WisDOT.
+- (1) The Commitment to Subcontract to DBE (Form DT1506 or digital submittal), Attachments A, and Good Faith Effort Documentation (Form DT1202) will be submitted as described in Section 2. - (2) Any change to DBE Commitments thereafter must follow modification of DBE subcontracting commitment as described in Section 9. - (3) The Department requires this list of DBE subcontractors from all bidders at time of bid to ensure the lowest possible cost to taxpavers and fairness to other bidders and subcontractors.
+Bid shopping is prohibited. - (4) The contractor must utilize the specific DBE firms listed in the approved DBE Commitment to perform the work and/or supply the materials for which the DBE firm is listed unless the contractor obtains written consent in advance from WisDOT.
 The contractor will not be entitled to payment for any work or materials on the approved DBE Commitment that is not performed or supplied by the listed DBE without WisDOT's written consent.